Skip to content

 General Data Protection Rule (GDPR)

 On May 25, 2018, the EU’s data privacy regulation, GDPR, came into force.
-GDPR applies to organizations operating within the EU, along with businesses outside of the EU that provide products or services to consumers or companies in the EU.
+GDPR applies to organizations operating within the EU as well as businesses outside of the EU that provide products or services to consumers or companies inside the EU.

-Under the terms of GDPR, organizations must ensure personal data is gathered legally, protect the misuse of it, and respect the rights of data owners.
-One of the key takeaways from the GDPR rules is that companies must take a far more proactive approach to prevent data breaches through the secure storage and deletion of information.
+Under the terms of GDPR, organizations must ensure personal data is gathered legally, protect against the misuse of it, and respect the rights of data owners.
+One of the key takeaways from the GDPR rules is that companies must take a far more proactive approach to prevent data breaches by securely storing and deleting information.
 Paper copies containing data that are kept and not securely destroyed can become a significant GDPR compliance issue.

-GDPR violators may face fines of 20 million Euros ($22.6 million US dollars) or 4% of your annual income for noncompliance.
+Noncompliance with GDPR may result in fines of 20 million Euros ($22.6 million U.S. dollars) or 4% of an organization’s annual income.

 FACTA Disposal Rule (Fair and Accurate Credit Transactions Act)

-The Fair and Accurate Credit Transactions Act (FACTA) is federal legislation aimed at the prevention and penalization of consumer fraud and identity theft.
+The Fair and Accurate Credit Transactions Act (FACTA) is federal legislation aimed at preventing and penalizing consumer fraud and identity theft.
 Administered by the Federal Trade Commission (FTC), the FACTA Disposal Rule has been in effect since June 1, 2005.

 The Disposal Rule outlines reasonable measures for disposing of consumer report information to prevent unauthorized access and misuse of it.
 Disposal actions may include instituting policies to “burn, pulverize, or shred papers containing consumer report information” or “conduct due diligence and hire a document destruction contractor to dispose of material specifically identified as consumer report information.”